KevinLi/PyFileServ/README.md

 ###Requirements###
 * Python
-    * Versions tested:
+    * Versions tested on:
         * Python 2.6.6 (CentOS 6 x86)
-        * Python 2.7.2 (Windows 7 x64 Ultimate SP1)

 ###Configuration###
-* Run script to generate config file.
+* Run script and follow instructions to generate config file.
 * An account is needed to upload.
 Register at http://HOST:PORT/register
-* Remember to disable registration from the admin page afterwards.
+* Remember to disable registration afterwards.
+It is accessible from both the admin page and in the configuration file.
 * Start server using screen, nohup, or &.
 * Visit http://HOST:PORT/ for web-accessible pages